Celebrate Human Achievement Day!

 Imagine future students playing the "If not for" game:

-Most of us work for businesses, run or own one, or perhaps have set up one.
+Most of us work for businesses, run or own one, or perhaps have set one up.
 So take time on Human Achievement Day with your fellows at the enterprise to reflect on and celebrate its achievements.
 What values does the business create?
 What are the challenges met and challenges ahead?
-Why not get the employees together for a consciousness-raising session?
+Why not get the employees together for a consciousness-raising session or lunch?

 Which groups do you belong to, or do you know in your community that might participate in Human Achievement Day?
 Churches, civic groups, community associations, sports organizations, nonprofits?